 - Make sure your code is indented correctly and cleanly.
 Some languages, like Python, require specific indentation.
 Other languages don't require it but are much easier to read and troubleshoot when they are organized.
 You can read more on that here.

 - Read the "Hints" section, which can be found at the bottom of the instructions on the left of the page.

 - Take a peek at our Articles page for a more in-depth description of certain concepts and terms.

-- Check out the "Codecademy Forums" link that is at the bottom of the instructions column.
+- Check out the "Codecademy Forums" link with the "Get Help" located at the bottom right-hand corner of your screen.
 These forums allow you to read and submit conversations with other users who have had similar problems.

 If you have followed all of these steps and you are still stuck, try resetting the exercise and writing your code over again.
 This can seem frustrating at first, but you will often fix the mistake that is causing your issue by writing your code over again.
 You can always click "Get the Solution" as well.
 We encourage you to review the solutions code to review where the error was occurring.

 If you think a code error message is incorrect, please let us know!
 You can submit a bug within the learning environment by selecting Get Help at the bottom right-hand corner of your screen.
 From there, select Bugs and report the issue.